 The 90-day grace period starts with the first missed premium payment.
 The first 30 days of the period claims will continue to be paid.
 The next 60 days of the grace period claims will not be paid until payment is received.
 In addition, the provider will be notified.

-If at the end of the 90-day grace period any premium due remain, the members must then be termed back to the end of the first 30-day period or end the last period paid in full, whichever is most current.
-The members is responsible for any claims incurred after the first 30 days of non-payment.
+If at the end of the 90-day grace period any premium due remains, the member must then be termed back to the end of the first 30-day period or end the last period paid in full, whichever is most current.
+The member is responsible for any claims incurred after the first 30 days of non-payment.

 APTC premium received beyond the termination date will be returned.

 There is no Maximum Out Of Pocket limit for Covered Services provided by dentists who do not participate in the Delta Dental of Iowa (or a Delta Dental Member Company) network(s).

 Delta Dental of Iowa does not have contracting relationships with nonparticipating dentists and they do not agree to accept their local Delta Dental PPO/Premier payment arrangement or any other payment arrangement.
 This means the member is responsible for any difference between their nonparticipating dentist’s Billed Charge and the PPO Schedule or the Premier Maximum Plan Allowance, as the case may be.

 The member will need to file a claim if they do not see a Delta Dental dentist who does not agree to file the claim for the member.
 Participating Delta Dental dentists will file for the member.
 After the member receives services, they should file a claim only if their dentist has not filed one.
 Delta Dental may disallow payment of a claim submitted more than 365 days after the date services were rendered.
 If you need a claim form or have any questions, please call us or visit our website www.deltadentalia.com.
 If you must file your own claim, send it to the following address:

 Johnston, IA 50131-9000